 Get involved with our crowdsourced digital platform to deliver impact at scale

 Africa is undergoing a remarkable energy transformation.
-But African governments and their international partners have to accelerate that transformation if we are to achieve our collective ambitions.
+But African governments and their international partners have to accelerate that transformation if we are to achieve our collective ambitions and eradicate energy poverty.
 Access to clean modern energy, especially in Africa, where 620 million people have no electricity, is critical to the success of global efforts to tackle poverty.

 The Sustainable Development Goals (SDGs), adopted a year ago in New York, embrace the need for economic development that leaves no one behind and gives everyone a fair chance of leading a decent life.
 The seventh goal acknowledges the importance of “affordable, reliable, sustainable and modern energy for all”.
 But energy is also essential for all the other targets, including eradicating extreme poverty, eliminating avoidable child deaths, and achieving universal secondary education, more inclusive growth, gender equity and sustainable land-use.

 The SDG agenda also faces squarely our duty to protect future generations by limiting climate change, adopting renewable energy and managing resources sustainably.
 Climate change, in other words, demands that we rethink the relationship between energy and development.

 A recent report by Kofi Annan’s Africa Progress Panel, Power People Planet: Seizing Africa’s energy and climate opportunities, shows that we can prevent catastrophic climate change while building the energy systems needed to sustain growth, create jobs and lift millions of people out of poverty.
 As a global community, we have the technology, finance and ingenuity to make the transition to a low-carbon future.
 To break the link between energy and emissions, however, we need political leadership and international cooperation.